 My teaching interests are interdisciplinary, and have a common thread in relation to the themes of social justice and intersectionality.
 I have taught in a variety of departments and disciplines: African American Studies, Anthropology, Ethnic Studies, Latino Studies, and Women's Studies.

-Enjoys the outdoors, reading (favorite author: Junot Diaz), Latin music (favorite artist: Marc Anthony), cooking & baking, and the Green Bay Packers.
+Enjoys the outdoors, reading, Latin music (favorite artist: Marc Anthony), cooking & baking, and the Green Bay Packers.